geoffmcl/PolyView/Readme.md

 * -gridWidth `integer`	Grid width in pixels
 * -gridColor `color`	Grid color

+Note, certain options are saved to a persistent INI file.

 # Compiling Qt

-PolyView was tested to compile on Linux, OSX, and Windows with Qt 4.8 but other 4.x versions should work as well.
+PolyView was tested to compile on Linux, OSX, and Windows with Qt 4.8 but other 4.x versions should work as well, including Qt5...

 Qt can be installed on Ubuntu with the command: